 Mt.
-Pulag is the third highest mountain in the Philippines, at 2,922 meters above sea level.
-It is located within the municipalities of Buguias, Kabayan, and Bokod in Benguet, Tinoc in Ifugao, and Kayapa in Nueva Vizcaya.
+Pulag is the third-highest mountain in the Philippines, standing at 2,922 meters above sea level.
+It is situated within the municipalities of Buguias, Kabayan, and Bokod in Benguet, Tinoc in Ifugao, and Kayapa in Nueva Vizcaya.

 Mt.
-Pulag is also home to different ethic groups like the Ibaloi, Kalanguya, Kankana-ey, and Ibanag, and most of them consider the mountain as sacred land.
+Pulag is also a habitat for various ethnic groups like the Ibaloi, Kalanguya, Kankana-ey, and Ibanag, with many considering the mountain as sacred land.

-The mountain gained popularity among mountaineers and those who are new to the hobby because of the "sea of clouds" phenomenon.
-Climbers also get to appreciate lush mossy forest and the grassland summit.
+The mountain has become popular among mountaineers and enthusiasts, thanks to the captivating "sea of clouds" phenomenon, in addition to its lush mossy forest and grassland summit.

 Climbing Mt.
 Pulag

-There are four major trails up the summit: the Ambangeg, Akiki, Tawangan and the Ambaguio trail (from Nueva Vizcaya).
+There are four major trails leading to the summit: Ambangeg, Akiki, Tawangan, and the Ambaguio trail from Nueva Vizcaya.
 These trails are managed by the Mount Pulag National Park, under the Department of Environment and Natural Resources.

 Which trail to choose?

-For beginners, The Ambangeg-Ambangeg Trail or the executive trail is recommended.
-It is the easiest trail.
-Climbers start at an already high altitude, at Badabak Ranger Station.
-The summit is approximately 8 kilometers from this jump-off point.
+For beginners, the Ambangeg-Ambangeg Trail or the executive trail is recommended.
+It is the easiest trail, starting at an already high altitude, the Badabak Ranger Station, with the summit approximately 8 kilometers from this jump-off point.

 The trail is relaxing, with few steep parts.

-The summit from camp 2 is approximately 2 hours.
-Usually campers leave an hour or two before the crack of dawn to catch the glorious sunrise at the summit of Mt.
+The summit from Camp 2 is approximately a 2-hour hike.
+Campers usually leave an hour or two before dawn to catch the glorious sunrise at the summit of Mt.
 Pulag.

-Oh, and the jeepney ride from Baguio to DENR is nauseating.
-Be prepared.
+The jeepney ride from Baguio to DENR can also be nauseating, so be prepared.

 What to wear?
 What to pack?

-Prepare for really cold weather.
-Jackets are a must.
-Pack also bonnets, scarves, gloves, socks and thermal underwear if you have, plus your own medication and first aid kit.
+Prepare for extremely cold weather, and jackets are a must.
+Pack bonnets, scarves, gloves, socks, and thermal underwear if you have them, along with your own medication and a first aid kit.

 How to arrange a climb?

-Unfortunately, Mang Roger died last year but his business was taken over by cousins.
-They use the same number according to friends (0920-8068656).
+Unfortunately, Mang Roger passed away last year, but his business was taken over by cousins, who use the same number according to friends (0920-8068656).
 Norton Buses (Northern Transit Terminal Station, Magsaysay Avenue) bound for Kabayan Benguet may also be taken.

-Permits, guides and porters if needed must be arranged in advance with Ms. Abas (0919-6315402).
+Permits, guides, and porters, if needed, must be arranged in advance with Ms. Abas (0919-6315402).
 Please use a Smart phone when texting Ms. Abas.
-Most guides are self-contained and they have a hut to stay at Camp 2, but please allocate food for guides and porters.
+Most guides are self-contained and have a hut to stay at Camp 2, but allocate food for guides and porters.

 How much to climb Mt.
 Pulag?